Student Non-Discrimination Act

 Growing Up LGBT in America

-LGBT youth experience bullying at school more frequently than their non-LGBT peers.
-In fact, LGBT youth are twice as likely to experience verbal harassment, exclusion and physical attack at school as their non-LGBT peers.
+LGBT youth experience bullying and harassment at school more frequently than their non-LGBT peers.
+In fact, LGBT youth are twice as likely to experience verbal harassment, exclusion, and physical attack at school as their non-LGBT peers.
 Among LGBT youth, 51 percent have been verbally harassed at school, compared to 25 percent among non-LGBT students; 48 percent say they are often excluded by their peers because they are different, compared to 26 percent among non-LGBT students; and 17 percent report they have been physically attacked at school, compared to 10 percent among non-LGBT students.

 Numerous education, legal, health and civil rights organizations support the SNDA, including the American Association of University Women, the American Federation of Teachers, the American Civil Liberties Union, the Gay, Lesbian & Straight Education Network, the NAACP, the National Association of School Psychologists, the National Association of Secondary School Principals, the National Council of La Raza, the National Education Association and the National Women’s Law Center.